7thSin/lolisp/README.md

 final design.

 You can find some examples in the examples folder.
-For a complete list of commands and how to use them, see src/builtins/include.h.
+For a complete list of commands and how to use them, see src/builtins/include.h and src/lisp/stdlib.loli.

 ## Interpreter